What about abortion?

-Vacuum aspiration or suction termination (from 7 to 15 weeks of pregnancy)Vacuum aspiration, or suction termination, is a procedure that uses gentle suction to remove the pregnancy from the womb.
+Surgical Abortion or Vacuum (suction) termination (from 7 to 15 weeks of pregnancy)Vacuum aspiration, or suction termination, is a procedure that uses gentle suction to remove the pregnancy from the womb.
 The procedure usually takes 5-10 minutes and can be carried out under a local anaesthetic (where the area is numbed) or general anaesthetic (where you are put to sleep).

 To soften the cervix (the entrance of the womb) and make it easier to open, a tablet may be placed in the vagina a few hours before the abortion.

 After this type of abortion, you will usually be able to go home the same day.
 However, following the procedure you may bleed a little for up to 14 days.

 Late medical abortion (from 13 weeks of pregnancy)As well as being used for early abortion, the same medicines can be used for abortion later in pregnancy.
 However, the abortion will take longer, and more than one dose of medicine may be needed.

 After the procedure, you can return home the same day, but sometimes an overnight stay in hospital is required.

 Surgical dilation and evacuation (from 15 weeks of pregnancy)Surgical dilation and evacuation (D&E) is a procedure that is carried out under general anaesthetic.
 The cervix is gently stretched and dilated (opened) and the pregnancy removed.

 The procedure usually takes 10-20 minutes to perform and you may be able to return home the same day.
 You may have some bleeding for up to 14 days.